 The goal, of course, is to clear your pores, allowing oxygen to flow freely through them so bacteria can’t cause problems.
 But it’s easier said than done.
 Luckily, we are in the business of helping you cure your skin woes and have put together a list of easy, effective ways to keep your pores in tip-top shape.
 Keep scrolling for all the best DIY, over-the-counter, and professional remedies for clogged pores.

-Cleanse With Baking Soda
+Cleanse with Baking Soda

-While we're on the topic of kitchen ingredients that work surprisingly well to unblock clogged pores, don't overlook the power of baking soda.
+Before heading to the pharmacy, first, check your kitchen for ingredients that unblock clogged pores: baking soda works surprisingly well.
 As it turns out, the standard household ingredient makes for an easy deep pore cleanser that gently exfoliates, too.

 For those with truly congested skin, try a DIY baking soda cleansing scrub.
 First, mix two teaspoons of baking soda with one teaspoon of water to make a paste.
 Scoop the mixture with your fingers, with circular motions, gently massage the baking soda paste onto your face.
 Leave it on the skin to set for five to 10 minutes and then rinse clean.
 Not only is this effective for removing dead skin cells and buildup in the pores, but baking soda also works to neutralize the pH level of your skin.
 If your pH is off-balance, your skin can experience anything from acne breakouts, dryness, and even premature aging, so it's important to keep yours in check.

-Exfoliate With Citric Acid
+Exfoliate with Lactic Acid

-Deep Clean With Pore Strips
+Deep Clean with Pore Strips

 Back in the day, pore strips were the be-all and end-all for removing blackheads and buildup around the nose.
 These days, there are gentler and more effective ways to unclog the pores around the nostrils, but if you have found success with strips and no irritation, by all means.
-Bioré Deep Pore Cleansing Strips ($10) are made with selective bonding agents that act as a magnet, locking into and lifting away dirt and buildup from deep down in your pores.
+Bioré Deep Cleansing Pore Strips ($7) are made with selective bonding agents that act as a magnet, locking into and lifting away dirt and buildup from deep down in your pores.

 Once you've thoroughly cleansed your face and prepared your pores with an at-home steam, you're ready to remove the loosened dirt and debris.
 Follow the pore strip instructions for the best results, and definitely avoid using them if you have sensitive or already irritated skin.